axelarnetwork/axelar-contract-deployments/solana/README.md

 2. Compile the Solana programs.

 > [!IMPORTANT]
 > For the initial deployment of Solana programs to any of the clusters (devnet, testnet, and mainnet-beta), the program keypairs are required.
 The pubkey is the program ID and is hardcoded in the program using the `declare_id` macro.
 In case a new set of keypairs is required, a new release of the crates needs to happen afterwards (due to the id being hardcoded).
-Updating the ids can be done within the `solana-axelar/solana` directory by invoking:
+Updating the ids can be done within the `solana-axelar` directory by invoking:
 > ```sh
 > cargo xtask update-ids
 > ```